a-czer-a/UFEND-Project-5-Feed-Reader-Testing/README.md

 - if the menu changes visibility when menu icon is clicked
 - if feeds’ container has at least 1 entry
 - if feeds’ content changes when a new feed is loaded
+- (extra) if feed's id is not out of bounds